Gerald R. Johnson: World War II

 Nakajima Ki-43 "Oscar" and a Kawasaki Ki-61 "Tony", over Markham Valley, New Guinea.
-Johnson was promoted to captain in the 9th Fighter Squadron in August 1943.

 On October 15, 1943, while defending the allied shipping at Oro Bay, he and other aircraft from the 348th Fighter Group intercepted twenty Japanese aircraft.
 As they maneuvered into position, one of the aircraft in Johnson's formation could not drop its auxiliary fuel tanks, while another blew a supercharger.
 Unable to fight effectively, these aircraft were escorted back home, leaving Johnson and a few other aircraft alone.
 During the dogfight, Johnson chased an enemy aircraft off his wingman's tail and destroyed it.
 Johnson's aircraft was then attacked by the enemy.
 His heavy fire tore the wing off a Japanese fighter and sent it spiraling, in the process ripping off Johnson's port (left) tail boom assembly.
 Johnson managed to regain control of his aircraft and was escorted back to base by the remaining friendly planes.
-Johnson shot down an Oscar and two Aichi D3A "Vals", on that day.
-He successfully managed to disperse the enemy formation and divert it from the target.
-He scored three victories that day, making him a flying ace, but at the cost of his own aircraft.
+Johnson shot down an Oscar and two Aichi D3A "Vals", on that day and successfully managed to disperse the enemy formation and divert it from the target, making him a flying ace but at the cost of his own aircraft.
 For his heroic actions, he received his first Distinguished Service Cross.

 While providing an escort for B-17 Flying Fortresses bombers, Johnson scored another kill when a Japanese aircraft, concentrating on the bombers, flew straight into his line of fire.
 Opening fire, he quickly swooped behind another enemy aircraft and sent it down in a ball of flames.
 In October, Johnson was promoted to the rank of major and served as commander of the 9th FS from October 1943 to January 1944.
 On November 15, 1943 while flying a P-38, Johnson attacked a formation of two Royal Australian Air Force CAC Boomerangs and two Curtiss P-40 Warhawks who were returning to base.
 He shot down Boomerang serial number A46-136 piloted by Flying Officer Robert McColl Stewart, who survived the subsequent crash and fire.
 Later, an Australian flag indicating this Boomerang was painted on Johnson's P-38 Lightning.
 In late 1943, the 9th Fighter Squadron received the Republic P-47 Thunderbolt, due to the losses suffered by the squadron in the aerial battles over Rabaul and Lockheed being unable to quickly ship replacement P-38s.
 Johnson shot down a Tony and an A6M Zero, while flying the P-47.
 He scored a total of 11 aerial victories before going back to the US for a three month shore leave.